nupurshinde9/Policies-List/README.md

 ```

 ### Prerequisites
 A number of node.js tools is necessary to initialize and test the project.
 You must have node.js and its package manager (npm) installed.
 You can get them from  [http://nodejs.org/](http://nodejs.org/).
-The tools/modules used in this project are listed in package.json and include express, mongodb and mongoose.
+The tools/modules used in this project are listed in package.json and include express, mongodb, mongoose and Angular CLI.

 #### MongoDB
 The project uses MongoDB as a database.
 If you are on Mac and using Homebrew package manager the installation is as simple as `brew install mongodb`.